-This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995, including, but not limited to, the company’s 2017 development and manufacturing plans and the expected benefits of the company’s product candidates.
+This press release contains forward-looking statements within the meaning of the “safe harbor” provisions of the Private Securities Litigation Reform Act of 1995, including, but not limited to: the timing of preliminary data from ASPIRO, the timing of data presentation from INCEPTUS and the ability of INCEPTUS to serve as a longitudinal baseline and within patient control for ASPIRO, and the potential of AT132 to be a transformative therapy for patients living with XLMTM.
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements.
 Although the company believes that the expectations reflected in such forward-looking statements are reasonable, the company cannot guarantee future events, results, actions, levels of activity, performance or achievements, and the timing and results of biotechnology development and potential regulatory approval is inherently uncertain.
 Forward-looking statements are subject to risks and uncertainties that may cause the company’s actual activities or results to differ significantly from those expressed in any forward-looking statement, including risks and uncertainties related to the company’s ability to advance its product candidates, obtain regulatory approval of and ultimately commercial its product candidates, the timing and results of preclinical and clinical trials, the company’s ability to fund development activities and achieve development goals, the company’s ability to protect intellectual property and other risks and uncertainties described under the heading “Risk Factors” in documents the company files from time to time with the Securities and Exchange Commission.
 These forward-looking statements speak only as of the date of this press release, and the company undertakes no obligation to revise or update any forward-looking statements to reflect events or circumstances after the date hereof.

 Thomas Soloway, CFO

 SOURCE Audentes Therapeutics, Inc.